lucasdf/udacity-aws-cloud-architect-project1-recoverability-in-aws/README.md

 # udacity-aws-cloud-architect-project1-recoverability-in-aws

+You can run `./project1-vpc-rds.sh` to deploy the VPCs and RDSs.

 ## Relational Database Resilience

 ### SWBAT build networks that will continue to operate through the loss of a single data center